TrisPatt/Riff-Raff-Band/README.md

 ### Bugs

-- Bug- The background colour would not show over the image to highlight the overlay text.
+- Bug- The background colour would not show over the image to highlight the overlay text <br>
   Fix- I fixed this by wrapping another div around the text element and applying the background colour to the text rather than the div for the image
-- Bug - The images of the band in the contact section were showing outside the screen on some screen sizes.
+- Bug - The images of the band in the contact section were showing outside the screen on some screen sizes<br>
   Fix- I added the selectors to the relevant media queries and changed the size of the images so that they would show up in a row on different screen sizes
-- Bug - On testing, the lighthouse report showed a bad load time for the main LCP on the home page Fix - I made the fetch priority high on the index.HTML to preload the image.
+- Bug - On testing, the lighthouse report showed a bad load time for the main LCP on the home page <br>
+  Fix - I made the fetch priority high on the index.HTML to preload the image.
 This created a faster performance time

 ### Unfixed bug